TechDealers/Connect4/README.md

 - **Debugging computer**: When running in _automatic_ mode the `STDOUT_FILENO` file descriptor of the computer process is redirected to `computer.txt`.
 Mostly used for debugging purposes.

 - **Game endings**: Game supports: _win_, _loss_ and _tie_

+## Architecture

+The game consists of two main processes, the **server** and the **client**.
+The server is responsible for the game logic and the client is responsible for the user interface and handles user interactions.

+### Server

+The server decides if each move is valid and if the game is over and it is made out of three phases:

+- **Initialization**: The server creates the shared memory and the semaphores and initializes them.
+- **Player connection**: The server waits for two players to connect and then starts the game.
+- **Game loop**: The server waits for a player to make a move and then runs some checks to see if the move is valid and if the game is over.
+The server always answers to the client with a message containing the result of the move and the current state of the board.
+If the game is over the server sends the clients a message containing the result of the game and then runs some cleanup operations.

+### Client

+The client is made out of two phases:

+- **Initialization**: The client connects to the server and waits for the game to start.
+- **Game loop**: The client waits for the server to unlock it, asks the user for a move and then sends it to the server.
+It then waits for the answer of the server and processes its response.
+If the game is over the client prints the result of the game and then runs some cleanup operations.